stevebelton/stevebelton.github.io/index.md

 ## <a name="skaffold"></a>Deploying Containerized Go app via [Skaffold](https://github.com/GoogleContainerTools/skaffold)
 > *June 2018*

 You probably wont see the point of Skaffold, until you use it!
 It is a simple command line tool that help to facilitate Continuous Deployment into Kubernetes.
-You are still required to create your Kubernetes deployment YAML files but Skaffold can take your application from GitHub (or local Git repository), build it into a Docker Container, deploy it to a registry and then kick off a Kubernetes deployment/service build.
-In Development mode it will then watch for any code changes to your Git respository and upon finding any, rebuild your Docker container and re-deploy to Kubernetes in a matter of seconds.
+You are still required to create your Kubernetes deployment YAML files but **Skaffold** can take your application from **GitHub** (or local Git repository), build it into a Docker Container, deploy it to a registry and then kick off a **Kubernetes** deployment/service build.
+In Development mode it will then watch for any code changes to your Git respository and upon finding any, rebuild your **Docker** container and re-deploy to **Kubernetes** in a matter of seconds.

-Lets take our Go books application and deploy it to Minikube using Skaffold.
-Everything here is local to the PC.
-Skaffold does have a requirement of a Git repository.
+Lets take our Go books application and deploy it to **Minikube** using **Skaffold**.
+Everything here is local to the PC. **Skaffold** does have a requirement of a Git repository.

-> In one of the previous posts we cloned a repository from Brad Traversy to get our sample Go application.
+> In one of the previous posts we cloned a repository from **Brad Traversy** to get our sample Go application.
 This has the benefit of having a .git directory already in place.

 ### Create Kubernetes deployment YAML
-Our Kubernetes YAML file is very similar to the one we used to deploy to AKS, however it does not need the `imagePullSecrets` entry and the name of our image needs to change as we cannot use the :v1 suffix with Skaffold images.
+Our **Kubernetes** YAML file is very similar to the one we used to deploy to AKS, however it does not need the `imagePullSecrets` entry and the name of our image needs to change as we cannot use the :v1 suffix with **Skaffold** images.
 ```
 cd ~/go_restapi
 $ nano ./k8s-deploy.yaml